 Because of the relatively high cost of clay tiles, it has become common to substitute concrete for clay tile roofing.
 Although concrete tiles do not retain the same color or quality as clay tile roofing, they do present a viable cheaper and lighter alternative.
 Today it is also common to see “clay roofing ” made of various aggregates, and even metal roofing can mimic the classic look.

 Cost of Clay Tile Roof

-Installing a roof of clay tiles starts around $7-$10 a square foot for lower-grade tiles in standard shapes and earth colors, or $11,900-$21,000 for a basic 1,700-2,100-square-foot roof.
-Custom-glazed colors and custom-shaped premium clay tiles can be $10-$30 or more a square foot, or $17,000-$63,000 or more for 1,700-2,100 square feet.
+Installing a roof of clay tiles generally runs around $2.00 to $5.00 a square foot for lower-grade tiles in standard shapes and earth colors.
+Custom-glazed colors and custom-shaped premium clay tiles can be wildly expensive, however, adding a premium of about $10 to $30 a square foot.
 The price of your installation can also increase depending on the complexity of your roof, e.g. a steep slope, multiple levels, or skylights.
 It’s also important to note that these prices don’t cover the demolition and removal of any existing roof.